-When I started my planning for this 4-5 months career break, the biggest hurdle was the obvious one – how do I get money to sustain my bills and mortgages while I am travelling.
-It took me 7 months to figure out a solution for this problem.
+When I started my planning for this 5 to 6 months career break, the biggest hurdle was the obvious one – how do I get money to sustain my bills and mortgages while I am travelling.
+It took me 7 months to figure out a solution for determining how I would be funding my career break.

 I had very minimal savings as I have always earned my money to travel.
 So, the biggest challenge was to change my mindset into saving, which I did not succeed much.
 I did travel while I was planning this, but I did not do too many overseas travel like how I generally do.